stormearthandlava/stormearthandlava.github.io/guide/general/gear.md

 - {{ site.data.gear.elemental_lariat }} is still a solid choice but lacks a second very good embellish to run it with.
 Since 10.1, the effect duration depends on the number of Elemental Gems you are using. {{ site.data.gear.elemental_lariat }} becomes a reasonable consideration if you have 5 or more Elemental Gems in your gear.
 - {{ site.data.gear.venom_steeped_stompers }} is the most relevant option we get for AoE outside of the {{ site.data.gear.horizon_strider }} set.

-This gives us the following combinations:
+This gives us the following possible combinations:
-#### Horizon Strider - Versatile
+#### Horizon Stride Set
 - {{ site.data.gear.wind_spirits_lasso }}
 - {{ site.data.gear.scale_rein_grips }}